"Edmund is fierce, incredibly detailed and hugely eloquent."

-Edmund is ranked in Chambers and Partners as a leader in financial crime at the London Bar, and in the Legal 500 for fraud.
-He was called by Lincoln’s Inn in 1997, took Silk in 2019, and sits as a Recorder in both the Crown Court and the County Court.
+Edmund is a specialist criminal advocate, ranked in both Chambers & Partners and the Legal 500.
+He was called by Lincoln’s Inn in 1997, took Silk in 2019, and sits as a Recorder in the Crown Court and the County Court.